Is Netflix a good investment?

 It isn't all bad for Netflix.
 A market analysis report from Grand View Research projects the global video streaming market size to grow by a compounded annual growth rate of 20,4 % from 2020 to 2027.
 Obviously Netflix will take their share of the growth but it might also be worth looking into other video streaming companies.

 All right, we have gone through the numbers, potential and risk regarding Netflix, and now it is time for us to calculate a price for Netflix.
 In order to calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use a EPS as it is now at 5,93.
+I chose to use a EPS at 5, which is just between the EPS from 2019 and 2020.
 I chose a Estimated future EPS growth rate of 15 (which is usually the highest possible growth rate I use), Estimated future PE 30 (which the double of the growth rate, as the historically PE for Netflix has been higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $177,90, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Netflix at price of $88,95 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $150, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Netflix at price of $75 (or lower obviously), if we use the Margin of Safety price.